 So how do you keep your swimming pool chemically balanced so that it’s comfortable to swim in?

 There are two basic ways to do this.
-The conventional approach used for the last 60 year, is to add pool acid to drive the pH to 7.2-7.6 and re-convert the chlorine in the pool water to a more active sanitiser.
+The conventional approach used for the last 60 years, is to add pool acid to drive the pH to 7.2-7.6 and re-convert the chlorine in the pool water to a more active sanitiser.
 Unfortunately, the pool water rapidly becomes alkaline again in a few days to a week.
 The pool effectively yo-yos between too much and too little chlorine between acid additions.
-To try to deal with this and the fact that very few pools have sensor based control systems, quite large and expensive quantities of buffer, stabiliser, calcium lifter, algaecide and pool (hydrochloric) acid need to be added regularly with regular water testing.
+To try to deal with, especially when you don’t have sensor based control systems, quite large and expensive quantities of buffer, stabiliser, calcium lifter, algaecide and pool (hydrochloric) acid need to be added regularly with regular water testing.

 Pooled Energy’s Advanced Water Chemistry operates at a higher, more natural pH than conventional chemistry and largely eliminates the need to add acid, buffers, calcium and other chemicals.
 The result is incredible feeling pool water.

 Get in touch with Pooled Energy now for a free pool inspection to see if your pool qualifies now!

 Find out how much pool electricity, time spent on maintenance & chemicals you could save!

 We’ll tell you whether your pool qualifies and provide an obligation-free quote and an energy-savings analysis.